saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Use `const` modifier before `val` keyword to define compile time constant.
 - Compile-time constant must be defined outside of any function, including main, because its value must be assigned at compile time.
 - Compile-time constants also must be of one of the basic types(Int, Char, String, Float, Double etc).
-- Naming convention :  fully capitalizing and replacing spaces with underscores, for eg.  MAX_EXPERIENCE.

 ### Naming convention
 - var/val and function names : Use camel casing and an initial lowercase, for eg. playerName